By John Ikerd

 About the Author:

 Dr. John Ikerd, Professor Emeritus of Agricultural Economics, retired from the University of Missouri in 2000.
 He was raised on a small dairy farm, worked in private industry, and held several other academic positions, prior to returning to the University of Missouri.
 In the 80’s, John had a “conversion” of sorts after seeing the failures of the policies he had been advocating to farmers.
 He then reoriented his work toward agricultural and economic sustainability a means of supporting small family farms and rural communities.
-Since retiring, John has maintained an active speaking schedule and has authored numerous books and papers, many of which can be found at his university website.
+Since retiring, John has maintained an active speaking schedule and has authored numerous books and papers.
 John is recognized as a longtime leading voice in the sustainable agriculture movement.